Back in the day, Palladium boots were among the best jungle/desert boots you could get.

 Palladium Pampa Hi Leather - A bit better?

-There’s also a leather version of the Pampa that seems to perform better (read: fall apart slower) than other Palladium models
+There’s also a leather version of the Pampa that performs better than other Palladium models

-The boots are thin, flexible, and has no insulation.
+Like their canvas counterpart, these boots are thin, flexible, and light.
 They weigh around 2.5 lbs.
 You’ll have to wear thick socks with them.

 Here’s a video that reviews the boot in more detail: